Policy filters#

 Note

 Removed files are not grouped, and some packages have multiple pages of files.
-For packages with many files, it is best to use the filter bar to narrow results.
+For packages with many files, it is best to use the search box to narrow results.